 The second project was a January-term class titled Virtual Realities, where the students' final project was to create an environment in Second Life to comment on the issues of virtuality and simulation treated in the course.
 The result was a multi-storey funhouse, conceived by Lorraine Schmidt '13 and with levels designed by several different teams of students.
 Each level forced the user to navigate and comprehend a different kind of virtuality before s/he could advance to the next level.
 In parallel with this, science fiction author and Williams faculty member Paul Park taught students to write virtual reality fiction.
 Acting as representatives of these two virtual worlds--the textual and the digital--Paul and I tried to encourage students to think about how to fuse or distinguish these two realities.
 For a description of this course, see the Courses Page of this site.

-Mechademia is an annual volume for scholarship on Japanese popular visual culture (described in more detail on the books page of this site).
-I was on the editorial board for the first arc of the series (2006-2015), when each volume had a few pieces in visual formats, and I've co-authored or edited several of these, including an editorial manifesto in manga form co-written with Frenchy Lunning and illustrated by Sara Pocock, an introduction to the manga of Komatsu Sakyō introduced by Tatsumi Takayuki (detail at left), and a cosplay photography image spread co-authored with Eron Rauch.
+Mechademia is a series of volumes for scholarship on Japanese popular visual culture (described in more detail on the books page of this site).
+I was on the editorial board for the first arc of the series (2006-2015), when each volume had a few pieces in visual formats.
+I co-authored or edited several of these, including an editorial manifesto in manga form co-written with Frenchy Lunning and illustrated by Sara Pocock, an introduction to the manga of Komatsu Sakyō by Tatsumi Takayuki (detail at left), and a cosplay photography image spread co-authored with Eron Rauch.